polymaer/polymaer/README.md

 - 👋 Hi, I’m polymaer
-- 👀 I’m interested in defi
+- 👀 I’m interested in reading/fishing/running/defi
 - 🌱 I’m currently learning web3
 - ✨ Life is so beautiful 🤩
+- 🏃 Just do it!

 <!---
 polymaer/polymaer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.